Port

 The beautiful, deep-blue waters of the Adriatic entice you to explore the Dalmatian Riviera.

-From Korčula, you'll set out by boat to weave through the 20-island .
-Head through the Peljesac Channel, passing Majsan Island, best known for its pre-historic ruins, to on the .'ll set out by boat to weave through the 20-island Korčula Archipelago.
+From Korčula, you'll set out by boat to weave through the 20-island Korčula Archipelago.
 Head through the Peljesac Channel, passing Majsan Island, best known for its pre-historic ruins, to Orebic on the Peljesac Peninsula.

 Orebic is renowned for its lovely Trstenica Beach.
 You'll have time here for a quick orientation tour and see for yourself why it's a favorite with the locals.

 Sail around the island of Vrnik, known for its stone quarry, from which magnificent white limestone is extracted.
-Some of the most famous buildings in the world are built of Vrnik stone, including the White House in Washington DC and St Sofia in Istanbul.
+Some of the world's most famous buildings, including the White House in Washington, D.C., and St Sofia in Istanbul, are made of Vrnik stone.

 Another island, Badija, is home to a 15th-century Franciscan Monastery.
 Many of the islands are uninhabited, so the vegetation is omnipresent, and the sea is crystal clear.

-On the northeast side of Korčula, visit the small town of's medieval patricians, before heading back to the Lumbarda, a village of summer residences for Korčula's medieval patricians, before heading back to the city of Korčula.
+On the northeast side of Korčula, visit the small village of Lumbarda, a village of summer residences for the island's medieval patricians, before heading back to Korčula town.

 Notes:

-Wear your swimsuit under your clothing; bring a towel, sunscreen, and a hat.
+Wear your swimsuit under your clothing; bring a towel, reef-safe/biodegradable sunscreen, light clothing to act as a full cover-up for further protection from the sun, and a hat.
+Swim at your own risk.
 Use of an audio headset (included) will enhance your tour experience.
 Not advisable for guests using a wheelchair or for those with mobility limitations.